0nyr/journals2data/README.md

 ### Fri 18 June 2021

-Updated VSCode with `Pylance` to ensure strongly typechecking, but many errors need to be corrected.
+Updated VSCode with `Pylance` to ensure strong type-checking, but many errors need to be corrected.
 Some are clearly not simple like the Enum variable attribute strong enforced typing to int.
 I had to open a [StackOverflow](https://stackoverflow.com/questions/68032592/python-enum-strongly-type-the-value-attribute-to-be-str-or-a-custom-type).
+Too complex for now.
+I leave problems there for now.

+New Python version do not correctly detect packages.
+Need to fix that too.

+I implemented a script to check the relevance of scraping results given by Newspaper3K. `script_test_n3k.py` uses N3K to scrap a list of articles.
+I made by hand a list of the expected result.
+Then it computes the distance in characters between the two strings and compute a score for each scraped article.

+> WARN: The `nltk.edit_distance()` function is really slow.

+The relevance of the score needs to be relativized since it's quite long even for a human to get a better understanding of the difference between the manual and N3K scraping result.

+> NB: Manually scraped raw full_text cannot be put into a JSON since JSON does not support the """ feature for multi-line strings.
+>
+> And with a CSV, need to clean the output of any ";" symbol.
+>
+> The best is to stay with python multi-line """ strings.

+In the near future, a good idea would be to perform a similar test with BeautifulSoup and Selenium text extraction if such a process is possible.
+The objective is to detect the difference and understand which solution give the best score, and what actually happen in details.

+* [X] ~~Update to Python 3.10~~ to remove type errors like [How do I type hint a method with the type of the enclosing class?](https://stackoverflow.com/questions/33533148/how-do-i-type-hint-a-method-with-the-type-of-the-enclosing-class).
+Only update to Python3.9.5 since Python3.10 is not currently fully released.
+* [X] Evaluate manually newspaper3k scraping against human manual scraping.
+* [X] Added several execution files from `__pycache__` to `.gitignore`.
+* [ ] Fix Python3.9 broken import.
+Watch [here](https://www.liquidweb.com/kb/how-to-install-and-update-python-to-3-9-in-ubuntu/) for PATH manipulations and other configs to edit.
 * [ ] Fix circular import errors due to type hinting.
-Chech [that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/)
+Chech [that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/).
+It did not worked?!
+(WIP)
-* [ ] Fix Enum value attribute type error (WIP).
+* [ ] Fix Enum value attribute type error.
 Watch [my StackOverflow question](https://stackoverflow.com/questions/68032592/python-enum-strongly-type-the-value-attribute-to-be-str-or-a-custom-type) for an answer.
+Waiting for an answer.
+(WIP)
 * [ ] Try article scraping to a file (WIP)
-* [ ] Update to Python 3.10 ir later to remove type errors like [How do I type hint a method with the type of the enclosing class?](https://stackoverflow.com/questions/33533148/how-do-i-type-hint-a-method-with-the-type-of-the-enclosing-class).
+* [ ] Install Selenium and get Geckodriver [here for Geckodriver instructions](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
+* [ ] Test Selenium full-text extraction
+* [ ] Score Selenium full-text extraction
+* [ ] Install BeautifulSoup
+* [ ] Test BeautifulSoup full-text extraction
+* [ ] Score BeautifulSoup full-text extraction
 * [ ] Try link extraction, create link extraction module
 * [ ] Try recurrent scrapping
-* [ ] Try threads and concurent writing to a file with semaphores
+* [ ] Try threads and concurrent writing to a file with semaphores.
 * [ ] Perform integration of threads into Source object

 end